 6. Talk to your investors.

-What to do when there’s no way to avoid missing payroll
+3 things to do when there’s no way to avoid missing payroll

 1. Talk to your payroll provider.